mmransem09/mmransem09/PF/Routing.md

 ---

 ### 🌐 Network Topology
-The virtual internetwork was based on the predefined topology located at /etc/vinet/topologies/netsec_project, consisting of multiple routers, bridges, and clients.
+The virtual internetwork was designed with a predefined topology consisting of multiple routers, bridges, and clients.
 The key components included:

 Internal clients and servers (e.g., c1–c7, s1–s7)